Publications Reporting Clinical Results with UltraGuideCTR™

 Cureus.
 2022 Jul 23;14(7):e27169. doi: 10.7759/cureus.27169.
 PMID: 35898805; PMCID: PMC9308387.

-Prospective case series of 88 patients (123 hands) with minimum 1-year follow-up.
-All cases were confirmed by electrodiagnostic studies, and 2/3 of hands were moderately-severe or severe.
+Prospective case series of 88 patients (123 hands) with minimum 1-year follow-up following CTR-US using UltraGuideCTR.
+All procedures were confirmed by electrodiagnostic studies, and 2/3 of hands were moderately-severe or severe.
 All procedures were performed in an office-based procedure room using only local anesthesia and 46% of hands were treated as simultaneous bilateral procedures.
 Patients experienced statistically and clinically significant improvements in BCTQ-SSS, BCTQ-FSS and QDASH scores by 1-2 weeks post-procedure that persisted at 1 year.
 No intra-operative complications occurred; no conversions or supplementary analgesic medications were required.
 There were no neurovascular injuries, infections, or recurrences.
-One patient developed complex regional pain syndrome in the early post-operative period which was successfully treated; the patient subsequently had the contralateral hand treated with CTR using ultrasound guidance without complication.
+One patient developed complex regional pain syndrome in the early post-operative period which was successfully treated; the patient subsequently had the contralateral hand treated with CTR-US without complication.

 Multicenter Pragmatic Study of Carpal Tunnel Release with Ultrasound Guidance